Barriers to Care Fast Facts

 • Student loan forgiveness programs for working in rural or underserved areas

 ASDA members are very active in supporting initiatives that address barriers to care.
-Many chapters are involved in projects like Give Kids a Smile and Missions of Mercy, which provide dental care to patients who may otherwise go untreated.
+Many chapters are involved in projects like Give Kids a Smile and Mission of Mercy, which provide dental care to patients who may otherwise go untreated.

 What Has ASDA Done?